 Step 1: First of all, you need to edit the vsftpd configuration file and enable passive mode.
 It’s also necessary to set the port range for the passive mode to work.

 pasv_enable=YES pasv_min_port=64000 pasv_max_port=64321 port_enable=YES

-Step 2: The FTP server will listen on VM’s private IP address in-spite of having publicly accessible IP address associated with it (called as Floating IP in OpenStack and Elastic IP in Amazon EC2).
-So, you may need to add the below lines to resolve publicly accessible IP address.
+Step 2: The FTP server will listen to VM’s private IP address in-spite of having publicly accessible IP addresses associated with it (called Floating IP in OpenStack and Elastic IP in Amazon EC2).
+So, you may need to add the below lines to resolve the publicly accessible IP addresses.

-Step 3: Allow FTP port and passive mode port ranges in security group configurations of OpenStack or EC2 instances.
+Step 3: Allow FTP port and passive mode port range in security group configurations of OpenStack or EC2 instances.

 - Login to OpenStack dashboard

-- Click on “Access & Security” under COMPUTE section.
+- Click on “Access & Security” under the COMPUTE section.

-- Click “MANAGE RULES” button located in the corresponding security group.
+- Click the “MANAGE RULES” button located in the corresponding security group.

-- In the next page, you can add new rules (ADD RULE button) to allow inbound TCP rules for port 21 and passive mode port ranges.
+- On the next page, you can add new rules (ADD RULE button) to allow inbound TCP rules for port 21 and passive mode port ranges.

 ec2-authorize default -p 21 ec2-authorize default -p 64000-64321